Home/Resources/Blog Posts/Explaining B2B Customer Journey Mapping Research

 Because businesses are dealing with more than a single customer in B2B interactions, this means taking the time to create stronger bonds with said stakeholders and other key players.

-What the B2B Customer Journey Looks Like
+What the B2B Customer Journey Process Looks Like

 When establishing the customer journey, our B2B market research company involves four key elements: awareness, shopping, purchase, and post-purchase.
 Below, we’ll give you a rundown of each stage and its importance.